 Social workers who hold BSW degrees have achieved proficiency in generalist practice.
 This means they have multiple skills, knowledges, ethics, and values to work in the different areas of social work intervention: direct practice (micro), group work (mezzo), and social community development (macro).

-Common generalist social work roles are case manager, counselor, advocate, facilitator, group worker, educator, community developer, and social activist, to name several.
+Common generalist social work roles are case manager, advocate, facilitator, group worker, educator, community developer, and social activist, to name several.

 The Master of Social Work (MSW)